 - Determine preventative measures to reduce further injury

-BTEC Level 5 Dip.
-Clinical Sports & Remedial Massage Therapy (Oxford, UK).
+RMT (Level 6) BTEC Dip.
+Clinical Sports & Remedial Massage Therapy (Level 5, Oxford, UK).